maximaximal/booleguru/README.md

 ### Internal API `booleguru::api`

 Used to bind multiple languages into booleguru.
 Uses stuff from everywhere.
 Also used to bind runtime common lisp and to provide the API for use with JS.
+I want to do this with SWIG again, as I could then quickly add more languages that can be called.
+I need to do this in this direction, as I want to call languages outwards from the logical formula.

 # Live Lisp Development